sweeney189/Maurizio-Marcantoni-Portfolio/Create an Homelab with Elastic SIEM.md

 - Configure and install Elastic Agent integration on the Linux VM to collect all the logs and forward it to the SIEM
 - Create a Dashboard to visualize security events.
 - Create Alerts for security events
-- Generate secutiry events on the VM
+- Generate security events on the VM

 # Tasks 1 : Create an Elastic Free Account